astronomer/docs/archived_software_docs/version-0.28/install-airgapped.md

 There are two Helm charts required for Astronomer:

 - The [Astronomer Helm chart](https://github.com/astronomer/astronomer) for the Astronomer Platform
-- The [Airflow Helm chart](https://github.com/astronomer/airflow-chart) for Airflow deployments in Astronomer Platform
+- The [Apache Airflow® Helm chart](https://github.com/astronomer/airflow-chart) for Airflow deployments in Astronomer Platform

 The Astronomer Helm chart can be downloaded using `helm pull` and applied locally if desired.